Key Takeaways:

 Agency Charge.
 If your employer does not resolve the issue effectively, the next step is to file a charge of discrimination with the applicable federal or state agency.
 You cannot skip this step and go right to filing a lawsuit.
 To file a lawsuit for workplace harassment you are required to first file an agency charge.

 You submit the charge to the state or federal agency that is in charge of investigating and helping resolve complaints of discrimination in the workplace.
-At the federal level, the Equal Opportunity Commission (“EEOC”) is the agency the charge is submitted to.
+At the federal level, the Equal Opportunity Commission (EEOC) is the agency the charge is submitted to.
 At the state level, it depends, for example, in Florida, the agency is called the Florida Commission on Human Rights.
 You can call the EEOC or agency in your state to ask questions or visit their websites which usually provide useful information.

 It is important to file your agency charge quickly because there are strict timelines for filing complaints – as little as 180 days from the date of the harassment.
 How long you have depends on a number of factors including whether you have a state or federal harassment claim and when the harassment developed.

 Lawsuit.
 Although often thought of first by employees facing harassment, an employment lawsuit is actually the last step in the process of trying to stop the harassment against you.
 You must obtain a letter from the agency you filed your charge with giving you permission to sue before you can bring a harassment lawsuit.
-Once you get the right to sue, you should act quickly.
+Once you receive the right to sue, you should act promptly.
 There are also deadlines for filing your suit in court.

 Lawsuits can be time consuming and emotionally draining but offer you the opportunity to vindicate your rights.
 If you succeed in your lawsuit, not only will you succeed in stopping the harassment, you will also recover monetary damages for the harm you suffered as a result of the harassment.
 There are limits, called “caps,” on how much you can recover under federal and state laws, but it is typically enough to fully compensate you.